 As part of our overall mission, we provide assistance at no cost to businesses with the desire and potential for growth within Volusia County.
-The Division of Economic Development can help start-ups, second-stage, or maturing businesses directly or refer owners to other qualified organizations.
+The Division of Economic Development can help start-ups, second-stage and maturing businesses directly or refer owners to other qualified organizations.

-We are pleased to work with a growing core of economic practitioners in our community who are changing the quality of life in Volusia County for the better.
-They, and we, are focused on creating higher value, higher wage jobs in Volusia County.
+We are pleased to work with the professional economic development practitioners in our communities who are committed to changing the local quality of life for the better.
+Together we are focused on creating higher value, higher wage jobs for those who seek employment in Volusia County.

-To learn more about Economic Development in Volusia County including our mission and partners, business growth, data and key reports and an industrial park overview, visit floridabusiness.org, the Volusia County Division of Economic Development website.
+To learn more about Economic Development in Volusia County – including our business resources, data, economic reports, industrial sites and partners – visit floridabusiness.org, the website for Volusia County’s Division of Economic Development.